alexandreelise/apiadept/least-privilege-principle-no-super-user-joomla-webservices.md

-# Least Privilege Principle : Joomla Web Services Without Super-User
+# Least Privilege Principle : Joomla Web Services Without SuperUser
-Super User is not mandatory anymore.
+SuperUser is not mandatory since 2020.
+According to this pull request from George Wilson [Pull request 29649](https://github.com/joomla/joomla-cms/pull/29649)

 We could instead follow this procedure to give the least permissions possible: